KDAB/KDUtils/README.md

 ## Licensing

-KDUtils is (C) 2018-2023, Klarälvdalens Datakonsult AB, and is available under the terms of the [MIT](LICENSES/MIT.txt) license.
+KDUtils is © Klarälvdalens Datakonsult AB and is available under the terms of the [MIT](LICENSES/MIT.txt) license.

 Contact KDAB at <info@kdab.com> to inquire about commercial licensing.